The most common examples of discrimination in the workplace are retaliation, disability, race, sex and age.

 Age discrimination is covered by the Age Discrimination in Employment Act of 1967 (ADEA).
 This act like other anti discrimination legislation is enforced by the EEOC.
 The ADEA applies to any form of age discrimination against employees aged 40 or older.

-Workplace Discrimination Examples
+Discrimination in the Workplace Examples

-In 1964, the United States Congress passed the Civil Rights Act, which includes a section called Title VII that prohibits discrimination in the workplace.
+In 1964, the United States Congress passed the Civil Rights Act, which includes a section called Title VII that prohibits employment discrimination in the workplace.
 Title VII makes it illegal for employers to discriminate based on factors such as race, gender, and national origin.
 Although Title VII makes it clear that employers cannot discriminate based on one or more of several factors, the legislation does not provide workplace discrimination examples.

 Title VII does not cover just employees.
 Employers cannot discriminate against job candidates as well.
 For example, an employer cannot deny a job candidate employment because of the job candidate’s religious beliefs.